 Jakub Tolar, MD, Ph.D.

 Pavel Trcka is an independent consultant in corporate finance.
-He graduated from School of Economics, Bratislava, in International trade and International finance.
+He graduated from the School of Economics, Bratislava, in International trade and International finance.
 His banking career started in 1990 in Citibank a.s.
-Prague in the position of head of consulting department for international investors in the Czechoslovakia, later as senior relationship manager for international companies.
+Prague in the position of head of the consulting department for international investors in Czechoslovakia, later as a senior relationship manager for international companies.
+Between 1993 and 2009 he worked in Raiffeisenbank a.s. specializing in the financing of companies and foreign trade.

 Robert G. Will, CBE, MA (CANTAB), MD, MB, BCHIR, FRCP, FMEDSCA